-- Save: Save current score to file. - Save As...: Save current score to new file. - Save a Copy...: Save current score to new file, but continue to edit original file. - Save Selection...: Save selected measures to new file. - Save Online...: To save and share your scores on the web at MuseScore.com ☑.
-For details, see Share scores online.
+- Save: Save current score to file. - Save As...: Save current score to new file. - Save a Copy...: Save current score to new file, but continue to edit original file. - Save Selection...: Save selected measures to new file.

 Export

 Export... allow you to create non-MuseScore files, such as PDF, MusicXML, MIDI, and various audio and image formats.
 In the Export dialog, you can choose which format to export to.